-Punctual and consistent classroom attendance is expected for all class sessions; therefore, any absence from a class will impact the student's learning.
+Consistent classroom attendance is expected for all class sessions; therefore, any absence from a class will impact the student's learning.
+The student is responsible for acquiring all information, handouts, and announcements for classes not attended.
+Absences and tardiness will result in point deductions on the PPS grade rubric and/or the generation of a SNIP.